adjohnston/RubberBand/README.md

         [SITE CONTENT]
     </div>

 By doing this it makes the process of positioning the content centrely, a whole lot easier.
+For Mobile and Tablet devices I suggest setting the wrapper margin to the below.

+    /* Natural wrapper */
+    #wrapper { margin: 0 5.555555555555556% }

+For _Desktop_ you can use whatever you like, to work out the percentage remember to do the following.
+100 % 18 &times; [number of columns either side] = [wrapper margin]%.
+So here is a quick example, you want three columns on the left and right, you would do the following.
+100 % 18 &times; 3 = 16.66666666666667%.
+Your CSS should be:

+    /* 3 column wrapper */
+    #wrapper { margin: 0 16.66666666666667% }

 ## Feeding Back